 Over the past few decades, IT has penetrated deep into manufacturing, making it a core component of all industrial systems of today.
 The need for reduced development time coupled with the demand for customized products has only increased its need.
-Today, Digital Manufacturing provides the most comprehensive answer to challenges that plague the current manufacturing landscape.
+Today, Digital Manufacturing and machine monitoring the most comprehensive answer to challenges that plague the current manufacturing landscape.

 Digital Manufacturing makes use of an integrated, computer-based solution that is made up of components such as simulation, 3D visualization, analytics, etc. that enhance collaboration between different manufacturing units and harmonizes various processes.
 At the turn of the century, technologies such as Computer Aided Design, Computer Integrated Manufacturing, Digital Mockups, etc. reached maturity, forming what is today known as Digital Manufacturing.